yuzhang21/dataviz-project-cs573/README.md

 # Data Visualization Project (CS573)
-**dataviz-project-templateA-proposal**
+**Refined dataviz-project-templateA-proposal**
-A project template version A with initial proposals for US Flu Surveillance Data Review.
+A project proposals for US Flu Surveillance Data Review.
+*** History
+1. Created template version A with initial sketch materials
+2. Refined proposal with defined components, interaction and schedule

 ## Data

-The data I propose to visualize for my project is a multi-year flu patient visits data collected by healthcare providers across the United States, who participated in the Influenza-like Illness Surveillance Network (ILINet).
+The data I propose to visualize for this project is a multi-year flu patient visits data collected by healthcare providers across the United States, who participated in the Influenza-like Illness Surveillance Network (ILINet).
-[Weely U.S. Influenza Surveillance Reports](https://www.cdc.gov/flu/weekly/index.htm#ILIMap) are generated from the ILINet Program, which presents an [interactive FluView visualization](https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html) of the data.
+[Weekly U.S. Influenza Surveillance Reports](https://www.cdc.gov/flu/weekly/index.htm#ILIMap) are generated from the ILINet Program, which presents an [interactive FluView visualization](https://gis.cdc.gov/grasp/fluview/fluportaldashboard.html) of the data.
 In this proposal, I am going to present the data with more visualizations in order to best answer the questions about the data.

 ## Prototypes

 I have created an overview of this data using color and sized dots, given the higher total visits corresponding to bigger circle size for each data point.
-It shows a clear pattern of peaks with big circle sizes in Feburary and December period for multiple-years of data.
+It shows a clear pattern of peaks with big circle sizes in February and December period for multiple-years of data.

 [![image](https://user-images.githubusercontent.com/26355743/65399943-6d932d80-dd8d-11e9-9db8-9b305f729e50.png)](https://beta.vizhub.com/yuzhang21/53e4bb9a916a407cba5aa0a72e8ef17d)